-Subcontractor/Supplier shall maintain, at its own expense, during the progress of the Work and throughout the warranty period, insurance written by insurance companies acceptable to PEPPER with the minimum limits and coverage as shown below or, if higher, the requirements set forth in the Contract Documents.
-For purposes of this insurance section, major trades include: Concrete//Pre-cast Concrete; Curtainwall; Electrical; Elevator; Excavation/Earthwork; Fire Protection; Hoisting/Tower Crane; HVAC; Plumbing/Piping; Shoring/Underpinning; Soil Stabilization; Special Foundations/Caissons; and Steel; (collectively, "Major Trades").
+Subcontractor shall maintain, at its own expense, during the progress of the Work and throughout the warranty period, insurance written by insurance companies acceptable to PEPPER (as further described below) with the minimum limits and coverage as shown below or, if higher, the requirements set forth in the Contract Documents.
+For purposes of this Exhibit C - Non-CCIP, subcontractors performing, in whole or in part, the following major trade classifications shall be referred to as "Major Trade Subcontractors": Concrete/Pre-cast Concrete; Curtainwall; Electrical; Elevator; Excavation/Earthwork; Fire Protection; Hoisting/Tower Crane; HVAC; Plumbing/Piping; Roofing; Shoring/Underpinning; Soil Stabilization; Special Foundations/Caissons; and Steel Erection.
+To the fullest extent allowed under applicable law, Subcontractor shall comply with the following insurance requirements: